 Pre-plant restrictions for dicamba products such as Clarity, Banvel, and others range from 14 to 30 days depending on product, application rate, rainfall amounts, and geography.
 However, with the introduction of Roundup Ready 2 Xtend soybeans, the new dicamba products Xtendimax, FeXapan, and Engenia have no pre-plant interval restrictions applied ahead of Xtend soybeans and should be some of the more effective treatments for marestail control in that scenario.
 Xtendimax, FeXapan, and Engenia are still most effective on marestail prior to bolting.

 One additional herbicide to consider as a rescue burndown application to control bolting marestail prior to soybean planting is glufosinate (Liberty and others).
 Although, it would be better to control marestail at an earlier stage of growth, glufosinate has been one of the most effective herbicides to control bolting marestail.
 Glufosinate also has broad spectrum non-selective activity on other broadleaf and grass species if treated at a young growth stage.
 Glufosinate is primarily a contact herbicide, so a spray volume of 15 gallons per acre or greater generally provides the most consistent weed control.
 Glufosinate tends to work best under higher humidity and warm, sunny conditions at application.

-Stacy Campbell is an Agriculture and Natural Resources agent for Cottonwood Extension District.
-Email him at email@example.com or call the Hays office, 785-628-9430.
+Stacy Campbell is an agriculture and natural resources agent for Cotton Extension District.
+Email him at firstname.lastname@example.org or call the Cotton Extension District Hays office, 785-628-9430.